February 20, 2025

 The controller will then use a pump to increase pressure again until the wheel decelerates again.
 However, because of the ABS, the tire slows down at the same rate as the vehicle.

 When the anti-lock brake system is working, drivers will feel the brake pedal pulsing.
-This is rapid opening and closing of the valves — or the brakes “pumping.”
+This rapid opening and closing of the valves—or the brakes “pumping”—helps the driver maintain control of their vehicle.

 Four channel, four sensor ABS.
 This system has a separate speed sensor and valve on all four wheels.
 It’s considered the best system because it monitors individual wheels, ensuring maximum braking force.
-The ABS will only pulse on the single wheel that’s about to lock up, giving drivers better traction control.
+The ABS will only pulse on the single wheel that’s about to lock up, giving drivers better traction control and minimizing loss of control.

 Three channel, three sensor ABS.
 This setup is found on pickup trucks featuring four-wheel ABS.
 In this system, both front wheels have individual valves and speed sensors.
 The rear wheels share a valve and one speed sensor in the rear axle.
 Because the rear wheels are monitored together, both wheels must lock up to trigger ABS.